-Reputation, compliance and conduct risk
+People, conduct and culture risk

 Vhi Insurance is constantly monitoring the Vhi brand and reputation.
 All media messaging must maintain brand value and build relationships with customers.
 The Company also has in place a compliance monitoring programme and an effective control environment with contingency plans to deal with incidents that may arise.